fubinf/sedrila/docs/instructors.md

   For other platforms, see [GnuPG downloads](https://gnupg.org/download/index.html).
 - Generate key: `gpg --full-generate-key`
   Use the name and email that the students should get to see.
-  Make sure, the key does not expire during the course for which you intend to use it.
+  Make sure, the key does not expire during the courses for which you intend to use it.
   The simplest approach is to generate a key that never expires.
 - List keys: `gpg --list-keys`
   Note down the key fingerprint of your public key.
   This is the 40-digit hex string shown next to your email address.
 - Export public key:  `gpg --armor --export <keyfingerprint>`
-- Set a useful timeout (e.g. 4 hours) how long `gpg-agent` should keep the passphrase before you need to enter it again.
+- Set a useful timeout (e.g. 12 hours) how long `gpg-agent` should keep the passphrase before you need to enter it again.
   [HREF::https://superuser.com/questions/624343/keep-gnupg-credentials-cached-for-entire-user-session]